supershaneski/jwt-auth-example/README.md

 If the **refreshToken** cookie is still valid, we will receive new **accessToken** and **refreshToken** cookies.

 **4. Logout** `POST /api/logout` →
 In this example, logout is not a **protected route**.
 As such, there will be no cookies sent with the request.
-The logout handler in the backend will reset the cookies in the response.
+Even so, the logout handler in the backend will reset the cookies in the response.

 ```js
 res.clearCookie('accessToken', {